digiampietro/hacktivity-2019-esp32-hello-world/README.md

 # About

-In this repository you will find much more than a simple "Hello World" program for the
+In this repository, you will find much more than a simple "Hello World" program for the
 [Hacktivity 2019 badge](https://hacktivity.com/index.php/badge/) based
 on the Espressif ESP32 powerful microcontroller.